nearform/titus/docs/developers/packages/titus-frontend/README.md

 # Titus Frontend

 Titus frontend is a [React] application with routing and minimalist login components.
-This section describes Titus frontend, and how to install, configure, run, test and build your frontend application.
+This section describes Titus frontend and how to install, configure, run, test and build your frontend application.

 ## Features
 Titus frontend consists of the following: